Mississippi Labor Laws Guide

 Like the majority of other states in the US, Mississippi also implements an “employment-at-will” regulation and policy.

-Let us explain what that means for both employers and employees.
+Here is what at-will employment means for both employers and employees.

 Final paycheck in Mississippi